BLKSerene/Wordless/README.md

 Feedback, enhancement proposals, feature requests and code contribution are also welcomed.

-## Acknowledgements
+## Acknowledgments
+Wordless stands on the shoulders of giants.

-Many thanks to the following open-source projects on which Wordless is built on:
+Thus, I would like to extend my thanks to the following open-source projects:

 1. [Python](https://www.python.org/) by Guido van Rossum, Python Software Foundation
 2. [PyQt](https://www.riverbankcomputing.com/software/pyqt/intro) by Riverbank Computing Limited